 - Targeted groups/tools/users: Cloud Application Manager, Monitoring Service

 - Intent: To permit Cloud Application Manager's application lifecycle management (ALM) capabilities and to enable Monitoring.

 - Change Requests: While this policy is applied by default, the standard CAM policy is intended to be customizable.
-If you would like to alter the ALM capabilities of Cloud Application Manager, please submit a ticket describing the policy you wish to apply.
+If you would like to alter the ALM capabilities of Cloud Application Manager, you may create custom policies under the "CAMOverridePolicy".

 - Policy Summary